 Maintaining situational awareness of the weapon environment is desirable for developing the next generation of robust missile and munition (M&M) systems that can withstand the extreme acceleration, temperature, and pressure conditions that are presented by traditional fighter and hypersonic aircraft.
 In addition, tracking the temperature and pressure of high temperature turbines used in turbojets both for aircraft and energy production is highly desirable.
-Conventional techniques for remotely monitoring munition assets are primarily performed by proximate environmental monitoring by fuel sensors, accelerometers, surface acoustic wave sensors, chemical resistors, and temperature sensors, which unfortunately are limited to storage and transportation purposes.
-In addition, conventional temperature testing for M&M surveillance is performed over a limited temperature range, e.g., -55 °C to 125 °C.
+Conventional techniques for remotely monitoring munition assets are primarily performed by proximate environmental monitoring by fuel sensors, accelerometers, surface acoustic wave sensors, chemical resistors, and temperature sensors.
+These are limited to storage and transportation purposes and typically have a limited temperature range, e.g., -55 °C to 125 °C.

 Conventional temperature sensors used in the evaluation of M&M systems and turbine systems include thermocouples, thermistors, resistance thermometers, quartz thermometers, which all include a metallic coil inductor.
-However, these temperature sensors have certain drawbacks.
-For example, these temperatures sensors cannot be used in high temperature environments (e.g., 800 °C to 1400 °C) for prolonged periods of time due to oxidation of the metallic coil inductor, or can only be used under wired measurement conditions, and therefore are not suitable for in-flight monitoring.
-As a result, these temperature sensors can provide only limited evaluation of these high temperature and pressure systems.
+Due to the oxidation of the metallic coil inductor, these temperature sensors cannot be used in high temperature environments for prolonged periods of time and can only be used under wired measurement conditions.

-Conventional pressure sensors used in these applications includes passive pressure sensors based on resistive or capacitive sensing mechanisms.
-However, these pressure sensors have certain drawbacks.
-For example, wire interconnection is required to interrogate these sensors, and these sensors cannot operate effectively in high temperature environments.
+Conventional pressure sensors used in these applications include passive pressure sensors based on resistive or capacitive sensing mechanisms.
+These sensors also require a wire interconnection and they cannot operate effectively in high temperature environments.
 Moreover, pressure sensors that utilize a patch antenna operate within a limited temperature range, e.g., -55 °C to 125 °C, because of the metallic wire used with the patch antenna.

-Generally, the temperature sensors comprise a ceramic coil inductor that is formed of a ceramic composite and a thin film polymer-derived ceramic (PDC) nanocomposite having a dielectric constant that increases monotonically with temperature.
-In general, the pressure sensors comprise a ceramic coil inductor formed of a ceramic composite, which has carbon nanotubes or carbon nanofibers, or a combination of carbon nanotubes and carbon nanofibers dispersed in a ceramic matrix, and a polymer-derived ceramic (PDC) nanocomposite.
-In some embodiments, the ceramic matrix comprises a polymer-derived ceramic (PDC) material.
+Generally, the temperature sensors comprise a ceramic coil inductor that is formed of a ceramic composite and a thin film polymer-derived ceramic (PDC) nanocomposite having a dielectric constant that increases monotonically with temperature and the pressure sensors comprise a ceramic coil inductor formed of a ceramic composite, which includes carbon nanotubes and/or carbon nanofibers.
+This novel technology has the potential to revolutionize the space industry, defense industry, and engineering.

 The ability to provide real-time, in-flight monitoring of systems that operate in high temperature and pressure environments